bitquery/streaming-data-platform-docs/docs/subscriptions/examples.md

 ```

 The `transport.connect()` function is used to establish a connection to the WebSocket server and start the subscription.
-Similarly, `transport.close()` is used to close the connection and stop the subscription.
+Similarly, `transport.close()` is used to close the connection and stop the subscription after 100 seconds.

 ## Implementation Example:Using WebSocket Using JavaScript